Savvy Tips Guru

 Crowdfunding involves accumulating small contributions from a large number of people, usually via online platforms.

 Developers present their game concept on crowdfunding platforms like Kickstarter or Indiegogo, offering various incentives to backers who pledge money towards the project.
-If the funding goal is met, the funds are used to complete the game.
+If the funding goal is met, the funds will be used to complete the game.

 9. Licensing